If you don’t use ketchup all that often, each bottle stays open for at least a couple of months, if not more. Can ketchup go bad?

 How Long Does Ketchup Last?

-An unopened container of ketchup can remain stored for even up to a year past the printed date.
-As long as it’s unopened, there’s not that much bad that can happen to it.
+The shelf-life of an unopened bottle of ketchup is quite long because as long as it’s unopened, there’s not that much bad that can happen to it.

 If your ketchup that’s open for a few months doesn’t taste as good as it used to, consider discarding it and opening a new bottle.
+Even if it’s still well within its date.
 Also, think about buying smaller containers to avoid food waste.

 Please note that all of that is true for most store-bought bottles of ketchup produced by big brands like Heinz.
 They last a long time even after opening.